christophercelaya/meta_life/README.md

 > nativeModulesABIs = ["armeabi-v7a", ~~"x86",~~ "arm64-v8a"~~, "x86_64"~~] as Set<String>;
 >
 edit line:34 / 36 / 44 / 46 @ [`post-remove-unused-files.sh`](tools/backend/post-remove-unused-files.sh)
-for on mac it will be
+for on macOS it will be
 > sed -i '/obj\.target/d' dir.list
 > sed -i '' '/obj\.target/d' dir.list